10 Tasks You Can Automate Now (+ How)

 Photo by Mateusz Dach

 With a culture that makes everyone run the never-ending productivity marathon, automation can come in handy to get more done in less time.
 Task automation significantly reduces operational costs and saves time and effort for workers.
 Automation is also immune to the little mistakes humans are occasionally bound to make.

 Naturally, task automation is very important in today's world.
 But to fully enjoy its perks, you must analyze the tasks your business can outsource to robots.
-In the next couple of paragraphs, we will discuss ten tasks that you can easily automate now, and how you can incorporate automation into your workflow.
+In the next couple of paragraphs, we will discuss ten tasks that you can easily automate now, and how you can incorporate automation tools into your workflow.

 Let's begin!
 Here's an outline of what to expect:

 - 3. Screening potential employees

 - 4. Scheduling meetings

 - 6. Customer communication